26 Best Things to Do in Bainbridge Island WA 2026

 7. Fun at Fay Bainbridge Park

-Fay Bainbridge Park will provide you with both sheltered and unsheltered picnic spots.
-For Reservation, call 206-842-2302.
+Fay Bainbridge Park offers both sheltered and unsheltered picnic spots.
+For reservations, call 206-842-2302.
 Time slots of 4 hours are available–11:00 am to 3:00 pm and 4:00 pm to 8:00 pm.

-8. Enjoy at Kids Discovery Museum
+8. Enjoy at the Kids Discovery Museum

 The Kids Discovery Museum is a great attraction for kids, with many educational exhibits.
 The concept is to explain their education playfully and experientially.
 Your kids can have the best time on their trip here.
 It is the best and most fantastic thing to do on Bainbridge Island for your kids.
 Donations are accepted.
 The staff are very interactive too.